shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 > [!IMPORTANT]
 > Cookieless Users on Mobile Devices
 >
 > - Targeting cookieless user does not affect mobile app targeting.
-Almost all in-app inventory has a device ID associated with it; this device ID is then associated with a cookie from Xandr.
+Almost all in-app inventory has a device ID associated with it; this device ID is then associated with a cookie from Microsoft Advertising.
 > - For mobile web campaigns, checking **Show to users without cookies** is currently the only way to serve ads to Safari users, since Safari disables third-party (advertising) cookies by default.

 ### Step 9.
 Set optimization levers

-If your buying strategy uses the Xandr optimization engine, you can adjust **Optimization Levers** to influence how optimization works for your campaign, for example, how much you bid during the Learn phase, how many success events (clicks or conversions) it takes to move from the Learn phase to the Optimized phase, as well as whether you want to optimize to the campaign bidding strategy before optimizing to the line item booked revenue.
+If your buying strategy uses the Microsoft Advertising optimization engine, you can adjust **Optimization Levers** to influence how optimization works for your campaign, for example, how much you bid during the Learn phase, how many success events (clicks or conversions) it takes to move from the Learn phase to the Optimized phase, as well as whether you want to optimize to the campaign bidding strategy before optimizing to the line item booked revenue.

 To access optimization levers, click the **Edit** button under **Buying Strategies** \> **OTHER OPTIONS**.
 For detailed explanations of each lever, see Optimization Levers.

 > [!IMPORTANT]
-> If you do not have access to optimization levers and are interested in learning more about about them, please contact your Xandr account representative.
+> If you do not have access to optimization levers and are interested in learning more about about them, please contact your Microsoft Advertising account representative.

 ### Step 10.
 Add targeting